Nihisil/Keeper/README.md

 For back-end we are using Python + FastAPI + MongoDB, and for front-end React + TypeScript.

-# Hot to run it Locally
+# Hot to run it locally

 1. `make build-docker`
 1. `make up`